 4. Peer-to-Peer Lending

 Lending clubs have revolutionized how small businesses get money and act as a third party between individuals who want to lend money and people who need it.
 You can think of it as a peer-to-peer lending system that’s normally backed up and insured.
 You could get around 7% with one of these investments.Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
 VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.